WHY CREATE A REQUIEM FOR AMERICA?

 — John Luther Adams

 We invite you to join us on a powerful and courageous journey into America's un-remembered past.
-Mohican composer Brent Michael Davids is composing an hour-long, secular ‘anti-Requiem,’ spinning the traditional Christian Death Mass on its head to give voice to America’s invisible people: the American Indians.
+Mohican composer Brent Michael Davids is composing a 90-minute, secular ‘anti-Requiem,’ spinning the traditional Christian Death Mass on its head to give voice to America’s invisible people: the American Indians.
 The lyrics juxtapose genocidal texts from America’s founding against historical letters by the American Indians themselves.
 Chauvinist Bible verses, the Papal “Doctrine of Discovery,” and writings of prominent US leaders are contrasted with the cries of abuse and desperate pleas for survival articulated by American Indians.
 The Requiem’s standard 18 movements are reworked into provocative confrontations that challenge both the norms of the traditional Requiem genre and the sanitized rhetoric of American history.

 The question of who lived in America before it was America is plagued by misinformed stereotypes that render American Indians invisible.
 Imagining Indians as wandering nomads without civilization is dehumanizing.
 Yet, America was built on the backs of these invisible people by stealing land, exploiting resources, and even utilizing an indigenous system of government.
 REQUIEM FOR AMERICA is a profound opportunity for self-reflection, to reconsider an identity that does not forget America’s founding.
 The 60-minute REQUIEM challenges America to look in the mirror and re-examine what “America” means.